-After ten years, to project the economic variables for the remaining term of each instrument, it is assumed that the variables revert to long-run average rates.
+After ten years, to project the economic variables for the remaining term of each instrument, it is assumed that the forecasts used in all scenarios revert to our long-term base case forecast.

 Significant increase in credit risk

 The Group monitors all financial instruments that are subject to credit risk to assess whether there has been a significant increase in credit risk since initial recognition.
 If there has been a significant increase then the Group measures the loss allowance based on a lifetime rather than a 12-month ECL.